zwilsoncc/docs/pages/docs/v1/other/faq.md

 &#8203;<Now color="#000" /> doesn't provide you with an email server for your custom domains.
 You can use [`now dns`](/docs/features/dns) to setup MX records pointing to any external service.

-## How do I use private mpm modules or GitHub repositories?
+## How do I use private npm modules or GitHub repositories?

 You can read how to use private npm modules on our guide: